 - Marion Wright Edelman

-Valuing other people means we must give our time and talent to make lives better.
-To that end, every Wooster student is required to engage in work that provides support to others, to reflect on that work, and to communicate the lessons learned to others in the community.
+To that end, every Wooster student is expected to participate in meaningful volunteer work that provides support to others, to reflect on that work, and to communicate the lessons learned to others in the community.
 Wooster sponsors a variety of service opportunities designed to bring members of the PK-12 community together.